-In order for students to be successful in the construction program, the following student prerequisites are in place:
+For students to experience success in the program, the following student prerequisites are suggested:

 - 1. C or higher in English (the previous year) - 2.
-C or higher in math (last course taken or the instructor can specify the math)
+C or higher in high school-level math (last course taken or the instructor can specify the level of math instruction needed) - 3.
+Instructor approval and TABE reading score (eighth grade or higher)